claudiocp/ohmydebn/README.md

 - What is the Linux desktop environment that allows me to work with all of those applications at the same time most efficiently?
 - Finally, which Linux distro provides that desktop environment and those apps and runs on the hardware that I need it to?

-# Inspiration

-Inspired by [DHH](https://dhh.dk/) and his [Omakub](https://omakub.org/) and [Omarchy](https://omarchy.org/) setups, this is my own personal [omakase](https://en.wikipedia.org/wiki/Omakase) menu for my ideal desktop environment.
-It is a curated collection of comprehensive components that balances the ideals of productivity, flexibility, and beauty.
+I've been inspired by [DHH](https://dhh.dk/) and his [Omakub](https://omakub.org/) and [Omarchy](https://omarchy.org/) setups to not only build my ideal desktop environment but publish it here so that others can benefit as well.
+This is my own personal [omakase](https://en.wikipedia.org/wiki/Omakase) menu, a curated collection of comprehensive components that balances the ideals of productivity, flexibility, and beauty while offering a modern command line experience and some fun 8-bit nostalgia as well.

 # Ingredients